 What is a Subprime Business Loan?

-A subprime business loan is a loan in which the business owners’ personal credit score and/or business credit score is impaired in a way that prevents them from getting approved for conventional loans.
-“Subprime” has a stigma attached to it due to the business borrower’s unsavory credit score and its impact on business loan product availability and terms, like higher interest rates.
-The costs and terms of a subprime loan are not as favorable as a traditional business loan.
+A subprime business loan is defined as a non-conventional loan that considers businesses with sub-prime (below average) credit or cash flow weakness that are not acceptable to traditional business loans.
+“Subprime” has a stigma attached to it due to the business borrower’s low credit score and its impact on business loan product availability and terms, like higher interest rates.
+The costs and terms of bad credit business loans are not as favorable as a traditional business loan for bad credit borrowers.

 Used properly, subprime loans play a vital role in providing businesses access to capital.
 Even business owners with poor credit scores need working capital.
 Without subprime loans, there would be no other options for this segment of business owners.
-Blocking all subprime borrowers from starting a business would diminish the diversity and overall existence of small businesses.
+Blocking all subprime borrowers from access to capital would diminish the diversity and overall existence of small businesses in general.
 It would also disrupt the balance of access to self-employment.

 What is Subprime Credit?

-Subprime credit means your personal credit history is fair to poor.
+Subprime credit means your personal credit history is fair to the poor or more directly, bad credit.
 The term subprime is derived from “prime,” which means thriving, or best.
-“Sub” means below normal standard.
+“Sub” means below the normal standard.
 Personal credit is not just a FICO score but an overall description of credit.

-What Are the Most Common Uses for a Subprime Business Loan?
+What are the Most Common Uses for a

 Here’s a list of the top reasons that people need access to capital from Subprime loans.